castorm/kafka-connect-http/README.md

 > receive this `Offset`.
 >
 >  One of the roles of the offset, even if not required for preparing the next request, is helping in deduplication of
-> already seen items, by providing a sense of progress, assuming consistent ordering. (e.g. even if the response returns
+> already seen records, by providing a sense of progress, assuming consistent ordering. (e.g. even if the response returns
-> the some repeated results in between requests because they have the same timestamp, anything prior to the last seen
+> some repeated results in between requests because they have the same timestamp, anything prior to the last seen
 > offset will be ignored). see `OffsetFilterFactory`
 > *   Example: `id=/itemId`
-> *   Type: String
+> *   Type: `String`
-> *   Default: ""
+> *   Default: `""`

 ---
 <a name="mapper"/>